swaptacular/swpt_accounts/protocol.rst

 .. [#crr-match] The matching `CR record`_ MUST have the same ``coordinator_type``, ``coordinator_id``, and
   ``coordinator_request_id`` values as the received `PreparedTransfer`_ message.
-Additionally, the values of the other fields in the received message MAY be verified as well, so as to ensure that the server behaves as expected.
+Additionally, the values of other fields in the received message MAY be verified as well, so as to ensure that the server behaves as expected.